phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 Mukta said to me "...I should do a consent/note thing, cuz I see it's an act of care and i should utilise it as needed, this one I'm very clear on and I'll practice it as needed".
 Mukta said in comments "And yes I should have asked or given a warning/note at least as, as a survivor i understand feeling triggered and yet i didn't practice this that time which i should have".

-I also want to say, there was many things to be addressed in the original post.
-Me not talking about the above in detail being read as "glossing over" is a biased judgement.

 Now let's get on with it.
 This current, updated blog post have de-identified Liv, included my little "response post", and added a new section of further analysis, guided by comments on the original instagram post.
 There is [another post](https://phosworld.xyz/public-acknowledgement-about-liv-and-mukta-documenting-and-responding-to-comments) for only the comments (and maybe response to come).